American Overseas Airlines: Accidents and incidents

 On June 18, 1942, an AEA Consolidated 16 Commodore (NC664M) sank into Takla Lake while being flown to Alaska.
-The flying boat had been contracted by the U.S. Military and was on a fuel stop in Takla Lake when the fuel split, causing a fire which sunk the plane.
+The flying boat had been contracted by the U.S. Military and was on a fuel stop in Takla Lake when the fuel spilt, causing a fire which sunk the plane.
 In 2010, plans were made to salvage the wreck and send it to San Diego Air & Space Museum.

 On October 3, 1942, AEA's Excalibur (NC41880), a Vought-Sikorsky VS-44, crashed on take-off at Botwood (Newfoundland) when flaps were inadvertently extended to landing position, thus causing the aircraft to stall immediately after lift-off.
 In the crash, 5 out of crew of 11 and 6 out of 26 passengers perished.

 On April 21, 1945, an AEA Douglas C-54 (41-107452) crashed at Kindley Field, Bermuda, after suffering engine failure on a cargo flight.
 It is unknown if there were any fatalities or injuries.

 On October 3, 1946, AOA's Flagship New England (N90904) crashed into a steep ridge en route from Stephenville (Newfoundland) to Shannon (Ireland).
 This plane crash happened 7.1 miles past the departure runway.
 There were 8 crew and 31 passenger fatalities; no survivors.
 The crash investigators attributed the probable cause to "The action of the pilot in maintaining the direction of take-off toward higher terrain over which adequate clearance could not be gained."

 On May 3, 1947, AOA's Flagship Denmark was damaged on the runway in Boston when the right wing struck the ground because the right landing gear was retracted while the plane was on the ground.